orls/envtemplate/README.md

 It shares some spiritual affinity to [confd](https://github.com/kelseyhightower/confd), in the way that a butter knife shares some spiritual affinity to a swiss-army knife.

-If you want config pulled from remote datastores, or from yml files, or already have python in the relevant envs and like jinja syntax, then those project may be better fits.
+If you want config pulled from remote datastores, or from yml files, or already have python in the relevant envs and like jinja syntax, then those projects may be better fits.